parveengithubdevops/MCW-Modern-cloud-apps/Hands-on lab/HOL step-by-step - Modern cloud apps.md

 ### Task 7: Send authentication requests to Azure AD

 Your app is now configured to communicate with Azure AD B2C by using ASP.NET Core Identity.
-OWIN has taken care of all of the details of crafting authentication messages, validating tokens from Azure AD, and maintaining user session.
+OWIN has taken care of all the details of crafting authentication messages, validating tokens from Azure AD, and maintaining user session.
 All that remains is to initiate each user's flow.

-1. Right select the **Controllers** folder, and select **Add** -> **Controller**.
+1. Right select the **Controllers** folder and select **Add** -> **Controller**.

     ![In Solution Explorer, in the right-click menu for the Controllers folder, Add is selected, and from its menu, Controller is selected.](media/image177.png "Solution Explorer")